EconometricInstitute/feb22012-programming-website/data/week6/8-packages-libraries-maven.md

 ## Apache POI
 The final library we discuss is the Apache POI library, which provides a Java API for Microsoft Office Documents.
 If you work with quantitative data and want to be able to open your data using Microsoft Excel (or similar Spreadsheet software), you can use `csv` files.
 However, those files have a disadvantage, as the way they are treated by Excel depends on the regional settings of the operating system.
 Thus, a computer that has its regional settings configured to *United States* may read in different numbers and values than a computer that has its regional settings configured to *The Netherlands*.
 This issue can be avoided by using the default file format of Microsoft Excel, `xlsx`, but this is too complicated to read and write by hand.
 The Apache POI library can take care of this.
-It website has many [code examples](https://poi.apache.org/components/spreadsheet/quick-guide.html) that showcase its many features.
+Its website has many [code examples](https://poi.apache.org/components/spreadsheet/quick-guide.html) that showcase its many features.
 It is also possible to read more details in the [Javadoc documentation](https://poi.apache.org/apidocs/4.1/) of the library.

 Microsoft Excel is the world’s most popular *Spreadsheet* application.
 Spreadsheets consist of three main components: a **workbook** corresponds to a spreadsheet file, which may contain multiple **sheets** that appear in Excel as tabs at the bottom of the application.
 Each sheet contains a table of **cell**s.
 Each cell has a row and column index that make up the address of the cell, and can contain either a value (textual or numeric), or a formula that defines how the value should be computed based on other cells.
 The figure below shows a screenshot of an Microsoft Excel workbook and points out where you can choose the active sheet, and highlights a single cell.